ValwareIRC/valware-unrealircd-mods/README.md

 If you are trying to use a module from here that already exists in the official third-party module repository, it's important to note that when you go to install it, UnrealIRCd will automatically upgrade it to the version that exists in the official repository.
 So you should not use modules from this repository.

 ## Problems and Errors ##
 If you notice any errors, or if something is not working as it should, or even if you believe a port of any of my modules is missing something it had in a previous rendition, please do not hesitate to create an "Issue" at the top of this page.
-(Or a Pull Request if you're feeling generous 😄)
+(Or a Pull Request if you're feeling generous)

 ## Got a request? ##